SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 ## Analyzing other project types

 **Global Configuration**
 This step is mandatory if you want to trigger any of your SonarQube analyses with the SonarScanner.
 You can define as many scanner instances as you wish.
-Then for each Jenkins job, you will be able to choose with which launcher to use to run the SonarQube analysis.
+Then for each Jenkins job, you will be able to choose which launcher to use to run the SonarQube analysis.

 1. Log into Jenkins as an administrator and go to **Manage Jenkins > Global Tool Configuration**
 1. Scroll down to the SonarScanner configuration section and click on Add SonarScanner.
 It is based on the typical Jenkins tool auto-installation.
 You can either choose to point to an already installed version of SonarScanner (uncheck 'Install automatically') or tell Jenkins to grab the installer from a remote location (check 'Install automatically')

-If you don't see a drop down list with all available SonarScanner versions but instead see an empty text field then this is because Jenkins still hasn't downloaded the required update center file (default period is 1 day).
-You may force this refresh by clicking 'Check Now' button in Manage Plugins > Advanced tab.
+If you don't see a drop-down list with all available SonarScanner versions but instead see an empty text field then this is because Jenkins still hasn't downloaded the required update center file (default period is 1 day).
+You may force this refresh by clicking the 'Check Now' button in Manage Plugins > Advanced tab.

 **Job Configuration**
 1. **Configure** the project, and go to the **Build** section.